veekooFIN/Linux-X86-Fractals/README.md

 Gfx julia fractal set for Linux.

-Std versions use 256 iterations and greyscale palette.
+Gfx versions use 256 iterations and greyscale palette.

 Ascii mandelbrot fractal set for Linux.